 for the latter case, and also provides convenience synonyms

-and throwM
+throwIO and throwM for

-function in this package will not catch
+throw.catch function in this package will not catch

 async exceptions.
-Please use catchAsync
+Please use catchAsync if you really

 want to catch those, though it’s usually better to use a function

-like bracket
+like bracket or withException which

 ensure that the thrown exception is rethrown.Let’s talk about the caveats to keep in mind when using this library.